 Lux Burlesque closed in 1962.
 By the mid-’60s, the theatre reopened as the Elektra, showing Greek films.
 In the mid-’70s, it became the Lido and screened Asian films.
 A decade later, the building was demolished, and today, the site is home to a medical office building.

 - Along with designing many theatres across Canada, the architect duo of Kaplan & Sprachman also created the Allenby and Eglinton theatres in the City.
 They also did extensive reconstruction on Toronto’s oldest operating cinema, the Revue Theatre.

-- Burlesque started in the UK in the 1860’s.
-It later made its way to New York City and then Toronto.
-This was during the Victorian-era when many layers of clothing were worn.
-In burlesque, to keep their legs technically covered, performers wore tights which at the time, were considered risqué.
-Burlesque flourished into a type of variety show with comedy routines, song and dance.
+- Burlesque started in the UK in the 1860s.
+It later made its way to New York City and then to Toronto.
+This was during the Victorian era when many layers of clothing were worn.
+In burlesque, to keep their legs technically covered, performers wore tights which, at the time, were considered risqué.
+Burlesque flourished into a type of variety show with comedy routines, songs and dance.

-- Burlesque performers created characters and became famous for the props they used like a huge oyster shell or a large tea cup.
+- Burlesque performers created characters and became famous for their props, like a huge oyster shell or a giant tea cup.

-- Kate Murtagh (in slide below) was an American singer and actress.
+- Kate Murtagh was an American singer and actress.
 She appeared as a policewoman in Breakfast at Tiffany’s and was the waitress pictured on Supertramp’s Breakfast in America album cover.

-- In Toronto, the popularity of burlesque began to wane in the 1960’s and by the 1970’s, it completely died out when full-nudity clubs were established.
+- In Toronto, the popularity of burlesque began to wane in the 1960s, and by the 1970s, it ultimately died out when full-nudity clubs were established.

 Bellevue & Lux Burlesque Photos